Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 JOROTO Magnetic Rower Rowing Machine Review

-This is another of the rowing machines that I spent money on, and I liked it just a little bit more than the Stamina option above – if only because it was so much quieter.
+This one here is another of the rowing machines that I spent money on, and I liked it just a little bit more than the Stamina option above – if only because it was so much quieter.

 Another great value option, you won’t have to spend a pile of money to get your hands on a solid rowing machine when you go in this direction.